AGTTeam/MonoPriData/patch_readme.txt

 The black stroke surrounding the text is sometimes cut off.
 This happens with the original game and on real hardware, but is more noticeable in the patch due to the sharpness of English letters.
 It should not affect the legibility of the text.

 CREDITS MOVIE FRAME STUTTER
 When emulating the game, the credits movie stutters towards the end as Lord Death appears.
-This does not happen on real hardware.#TODO check if this happens with other people, test with the English video
+This does not happen on real hardware.

                    ******************************************
                    * III.
 Changes made to the Original Game *